 As you can guess, keywords like 'print' and 'while' cannot be used as variable names — you'll get a syntax error if you do.
 However, be careful not to use built-ins as variable names.
 For example, while 'str' and 'list' may seem like good names, you'd be overriding those system variables.
 Built-ins are not keywords and thus, are susceptible to inadvertent use by new Python developers.

 More on Modules and their Namespaces

 Suppose you've got a module "binky.py" which contains a "def foo()".
 The fully qualified name of that foo function is "binky.foo".
 In this way, various Python modules can name their functions and variables whatever they want, and the variable names won't conflict — module1.foo is different from module2.foo.
 In the Python vocabulary, we'd say that binky, module1, and module2 each have their own "namespaces," which as you can guess are variable name-to-object bindings.

 For example, we have the standard "sys" module that contains some standard system facilities, like the argv list, and exit() function.
-With the statement "import sys" you can can then access the definitions in the sys module and makes them available by their fully-qualified name, e.g. sys.exit().
+With the statement "import sys" you can then access the definitions in the sys module and make them available by their fully-qualified name, e.g. sys.exit().
 (Yes, 'sys' has a namespace too!)

 import sys # Now can refer to sys.xxx facilities sys.exit(0)